bkainz/ShaderLabWeb/README.md

 ```
 ROOT
+├── defaultStates/
+│   ├── Model.json
+│   │     The state loaded into a newly created model pass
+│   ├── project.json
+│   │     The state loaded into the app on startup and into a newly created project
+│   └── Quad.json
+│         The state loaded into a newly created quad pass
+├── exampleFeedbackServer/
+│   └── serve.js
-├── assets/
+├── public/
-│   ├── logo.png
+│   ├── assets/logo.png
 │   │     The logo displayed at the top right corner
 │   └── teapot.obj
 │         The teapot model
-├── scripts/
+├── server/
-│     Scripts and files for building and deploying
+│     Scripts and files for setting up and updating a server
 └── src/
     ├── _renderer/
     │     Custom renderer and bundler to generate the output html.
 Unless
     │     you intend to modify how the project is bundled you do not need
     │     to touch this code.
+    ├── componentHelpers/
+    │     Helper functions used across several components
     ├── components/
-    │   │ This folder contains the main code the app is made of.
+    │   │ This folder contains the view part of the app is made of.
 There are
-    │   │ a few more components than listed below which are more auxiliary
-    │   │ and not integral to the core functionality.
+    │   │ main components for the editor with webgl canvas are:
     │   ├── App/Canvas/
     │   │     The render window at the top left.
 This folder contains
     │   │     all the webGl state management.